 - a) Each warrant entitles the registered holder the right at any time during the exercise period of 10 years from 14 May 2018 to 13 May 2028 to subscribe in cash for one new ordinary share of the Company at an exercise price of RM0.01 each (subject to adjustments in accordance with the provisions of the Deed Poll); - b) Upon the expiry of the exercise period, warrants which have not been exercised will lapse and cease to be valid for any purposes; and - c) The holders of the warrants are not entitled to any voting right or participation in any dividends, rights, allotment and/or other forms of distribution other than on winding-up, compromise or arrangement of the Company unless and until the holders of the warrants become a shareholder of the Company by exercising his warrants into new shares.

-During the financial year, 75,017,000 warrants were exercised at price of RM0.01.
+In previous financial year, 75,017,000 new ordinary shares by way of conversions of warrants at an exercised price of RM0.01 each and transfer of warrants reserve of RM0.0426 each upon exercise of warrants.